-The US Family and Medical Leave Act requires employers to provide unpaid family and medical leave to eligible employees.
-There are currently no paid leave laws stipulated by the federal government, but many state paid leave requirements are in place in states across the country.
-And the 2021 state paid leave laws will include new legislation, as well as increases to existing laws.
+The US Family and Medical Leave Act require employers to provide unpaid family and medical leave to eligible employees.
+There are currently no paid leave laws stipulated by the federal government, but many states paid leave requirements are in place in states across the country.
+And the 2021 state paid leave laws will include new legislation, as well as increases to existing laws covering things like maternity, family, and sick leave.

 Below is a list of states that are increasing paid leave benefits or establishing new leave programs.